dpk5e7/accessibility-refactor/README.md

-# Module 01 Challenge
+# Accessibility Refactor

+Module 01 Challenge for the Denver University Coding Bootcamp.
 The purpose of this challenge is to refactor an existing site to make it more accessible.

 ## Description